US moves to cut backlog of asylum cases at US-Mexico border - NewsBreak

 Even if they pass, their case is now referred to an immigration judge and they can wait years for a resolution.

 The theory behind the proposed change is that experienced USCIS asylum officers can more quickly sort cases.
-People who are denied can ask ask an immigration judge to review the decision and seek an appeal if they are turned down again.
-Advocates for the new policy believe some with weaker claims may be dissuaded by the early denial.
+People who are denied can appeal and have their case decided in an immigration court.
+Advocates for the new policy believe some people with weak claims will be dissuaded from trying by the early denial.

 Doris Meissner, a former commissioner of the U.S. Immigration and Naturalization Service, had previously called for adoption of this change, saying in a recent Migration Policy Institute opinion piece that it is "potentially a game changer" that would balance humanitarian protection for those eligible with the need to control the border.